 While there may often be no choice but to sell a hoarder house, except to allow it to be seized in foreclosure, that doesn’t mean it will be easy.

-Selling is definitely preferable to just allowing a property to be taken away, and the owner still potentially owing all debts that were attached to it, but there can be challenges.
+Selling hoarder’s house is definitely preferable to just allowing the property to be taken away, and the owner still potentially owing all debts that were attached to it, but there can be challenges.

 You are helping them by achieving a sale.
 They may not be appreciative during the process, but can be very grateful afterwards.
 It can take some tough love.
 Stick it out.

 Selling a hoarder home, or even preparing one for sale can be a logistical challenge.
 Even if you live locally to the property and do not have to deal with travel and expenses, it can mean time out of work, and a lot of time in coordination.
 Even if you can afford to spend weekend and after weekend, and week after week dealing with it, it may well cost you in your other relationships and responsibilities.

 What do you do with all the stuff?
 You may need to coordinate with cleaners, charities, waste disposal firms, the city, and agents and potential buyers.
 It can be a full-time job.

 Whether the hoarder themselves is helping you or not, you’ll typically be tempted to sift through as much as possible.
 You’d think there may be something of value there.
 Often there may not be much, given age of the belongings, and certainly in contrast with the cost of losing the property or the house.
 Still, you may want to look out for paperwork which may have some meaning, or donate many items to nonprofits which can put them to use.
 If they are safe.